XiangyuFan17/Devilsoft/README.md

 ## Notes

-- For best use, wear the armband on the right arm with the light facing the ceiling
+- For best use, wear the armband on the right arm with the light facing up
 - Double Tap to lock or unlock the program

 ## Maintainers